markcwill/hashpy/README.md

 ```

-This is just a draft implementation, lots of non-bakcwards compatibillty changes ahead...
+This is just a draft implementation, lots of non-backwards compatibillty changes ahead...

 ###Dependencies
 * Fortran compiler (tested with gfortran)